smatechnologies/ibm-i-agent-docs/docs/maintenance/ptf.md

     documentation section for details about the LSAM PTF Configuration values.)

-2. Download the two LSAM PTF save files from the [SMA     Technologies]{.GeneralCompanyName} secure ftp server.
+2. Download the two LSAM PTF save files from the SMA Technologies secure ftp server.

-    a.
-The base file names are LSCTLDTA (PTF control data) and LSCUMPTF (a collection of all the available PTF save files for each numbered PTF).
+    a)  The base file names are LSCTLDTA (PTF control data) and LSCUMPTF (a collection of all the available PTF save files for each numbered PTF).

-    b.
-When an LSAM version matures, the LSCUMPTF save file will be divided into management segments, called "partial PTF save files."
-There is a separate sub-sub-directory at the [SMA         Technologies]{.GeneralCompanyName} secure ftp server for these partial PTF save file, along with a PDF document of instructions that explains how to use these smaller collections.
+    b)  When an LSAM version matures, the LSCUMPTF save file will be divided into management segments, called "partial PTF save files."
+There is a separate sub-sub-directory at the SMA Technologies] secure ftp server for these partial PTF save file, along with a PDF document of instructions that explains how to use these smaller collections.

 3. Choose option 2 from the LSAM sub-menu 9 to start the PTF installation process.

     a.
 Option 2 from sub-menu 9 is the all-in-one PTF install option.
         There is usually no need to utilize any other LSAM PTF sub-menu option (except for option 7 that was completed in step 1,